cool8009/CKA-Notes/Core Concepts/01 Docker vs Conainerd.md

 - **crictl** is a cli used to interact with CRI compatible runtimes.
   ![[Pasted image 20250125160747.png]]

-- Since it's aware of [[Certified Kubernetes Administrator/Core Concepts/POD]], as opposed to docker, crictl is the go to solution to debug and view containers running in K8s.
+- Since it's aware of [[10 POD]], as opposed to docker, crictl is the go to solution to debug and view containers running in K8s.

   ``